ascentai/flatlands-gym/README.md

 ```
 pip install -e .
 ```
+Flatlands uses `pygame` for visualization, so if this doesn't work, you may need to install the SDL library on your system as well.

 To create a gym environment you need to import `gym` and then import `flatlands` inside python
 ```python